Welschriesling (Austria Sweet)

 Winemaking and Sweet Wine Classifications

-- Multiple selective harvest passes (Selektionslese) pick individual botrytis-affected berries at peak concentration
+- Multiple selective harvest passes pick individual botrytis-affected berries at peak concentration

-- Zwischen den Seen style: steel or large oak aging preserves fresh primary fruit aromas and acidity
+- Zwischen den Seen style: stainless steel or large neutral oak aging preserves fresh primary fruit aromas and acidity

-- Nouvelle Vague style: French oak barrique maturation adds spice, texture, and complexity; no chaptalisation permitted
+- Nouvelle Vague style: new French oak barrique maturation adds spice, texture, and complexity; chaptalisation is prohibited at all levels

-- Weinlaubenhof Kracher (Illmitz): numbered TBA collection in Zwischen den Seen and Nouvelle Vague styles; Welschriesling TBA No. 6 Zwischen den Seen scored 99 points (Wine Advocate, 2021 vintage)
+- Weinlaubenhof Kracher (Illmitz): third-generation estate, 35 ha; numbered TBA collection in Zwischen den Seen and Nouvelle Vague styles; the 2019 Welschriesling TBA No. 6 Zwischen den Seen received 98 Falstaff points

 Food Pairing Approach

-Austrian Welschriesling sweet wines are most rewarding alongside savory-rich dishes where their honeyed stone fruit and botrytis complexity can create genuine contrast and harmony rather than compete.
-The restrained alcohol typical of TBA and Ausbruch styles (often 9 to 12% ABV) and their persistent acidity make them far more food-versatile than their sweetness level might suggest.
+Austrian Welschriesling sweet wines are most rewarding alongside savory-rich dishes where their honeyed stone fruit and botrytis complexity create genuine contrast and harmony rather than compete.
+The restrained alcohol typical of TBA and Ausbruch styles and their persistent acidity make them far more food-versatile than their sweetness level might suggest.
 Serve Beerenauslese and Ausbruch styles at around 8 to 10°C to highlight freshness; TBA benefits from 6 to 8°C, which slows sweetness perception and amplifies the wine's structural complexity.
 As with all great sweet wines, less is more: half-bottle formats allow appreciation without overwhelming the palate.

 Concentrated dried apricot, ripe peach, and quince form the aromatic core.
 Noble rot contributes caramel, honey, candied orange zest, and a distinctive savory spiciness.
 Natural acidity, while lower than Rhine Riesling, provides enough tension to prevent cloying sweetness in quality examples.
-Alcohol is restrained, typically 9 to 12% ABV even at TBA level.
-With age, marmalade, dried tropical fruit, nougat, and a persistent saline mineral finish emerge.
+Alcohol is restrained, often well below 12% ABV even at TBA level.
+With age, marmalade, herbal tea, nougat, and a persistent saline mineral finish emerge.
 Texture ranges from lush and honeyed at Beerenauslese level to viscous and intensely concentrated in TBA, with fermentation sometimes extending many months due to extreme sugar levels.